 BLADE's New York-based seaplanes can only depart or arrive on the East side of Manhattan.
 If your ultimate destination is on the West side, you will have a faster door-to-door arrival if you choose to fly to the BLADE Lounge West by helicopter (or the Lower East Side BLADE Lounge by helicopter if your ultimate destination is TriBeCa or the Financial District).

 Finally, with respect to safety, the incident rates for seaplanes versus helicopters is statistically insignificant for passenger operations in the contiguous U.S.

-All helicopter, seaplane, and land plane flights sold by BLADE on a by-the-seat, crowdsourced, or charter basis are operated on jet engine aircraft.
-As a matter of policy, BLADE does not arrange flights on piston engine aircraft for overall safety and reliability to ensure the highest level of service.
+All helicopter, seaplane, and land plane flights sold by BLADE on a by-the-seat, crowdsourced, or charter basis are operated on turbine or piston powered aircraft.
+Each BLADE operator is vetted for safety and reliability to ensure the highest level of service.

 A twin-engine helicopter is an appropriate selection when one or more of the following is desired: Extra weight or space needed for bags or passengers; faster flight speed; larger cabin space; or IFR capability (potential for flights in less than optimum weather).
 Additionally, certain corporate insurance policies may require use of twin-engine helicopters due to a decades-old safety policy holdover from a time when most single-engine helicopters were largely powered by piston-based engines rather than jet engines.
 (See above).

 Typically, BLADE's operators will make the choice for you based on the type of aircraft used.
 Cabin class helicopters such as (Dauphin, Agusta, and Ultra (Sikorsky)) are always flown with two pilots for all operations.